alexcpn/alexcpn.github.io/html/NN/ml/4_backpropogation.md

 Now this Cost needs to be reduced.
 We can use the **gradient descent** to find the path to the optimal weight that reduces the cost function for a set of training examples.

-As we have seen earlier in gradient descent chapter, we get the path to the optimal weight by following the negative of the gradeint of the Cost function with respect to the weight
+As we have seen earlier in gradient descent chapter, we get the path to the optimal weight by following the negative of the gradient of the Cost function with respect to the weight

 That is path to optimal weight is